engula/engula/docs/journal.md

 Released records can be garbage collected or archived.
 Whether released records are readable depends on the implementation.
+For example, if records are archived, it should allow users to recover data from archives.
 Nevertheless, implementations should guarantee to return continuous records.
 That is, the returned records must be a sub-sequence of a stream.

 ## Guidelines